rangv/iothub-manager-dotnet/README.md

 > Note: you can also use a [deployed endpoint][deploy-rm] with [Authentication disabled][disable-auth] (e.g. https://{your-resource-group}.azurewebsites.net/config/v1)

 ### 3. Environment variables required to run the service
-In order to run the service, some environment variables that need to be created at least once.
+In order to run the service, some environment variables need to be created at least once.
 See specific instructions for IDE or command line setup below for more information.
 More information on environment variables [here](#configuration-and-environment-variables).